tomjwells/coti-node-monitoring/README.md

 This method provides:

-- A <a href="https://github.com/grafana/grafana" target="_blank">Grafana</a> dashboard visualisation system, accessible at `https://monitoring.<your-node-url>` for Docker users, and `https://<your-node-url>/monitoring` for Systemd users
+- A <a href="https://github.com/grafana/grafana" target="_blank">Grafana</a> dashboard visualisation system
 - Automatic SSL certificate management for the new subdomain (not necessary for Systemd installations)
 - Server monitoring and health statistics with <a href="https://prometheus.io/docs/introduction/overview/" target="_blank">Prometheus</a>
 - Log tracking and querying with <a href="https://github.com/grafana/loki" target="_blank">Loki</a>

 # Installation Instructions

-This guide uses Docker to build the components that make up the monitoring stack, yet is compatible with Coti nodes installed either with the Docker method, or nodes being run with systemd (a.k.a. <a href="https://cotidocs.geordier.co.uk/">GeordieR's installation scripts</a>).
+While this guide uses Docker to build the components that make up the monitoring stack, it will work with nodes install with the Docker method, or nodes being run with systemd (a.k.a. <a href="https://cotidocs.geordier.co.uk/">GeordieR's installation scripts</a>).

 If your node is installed with GeordieR's method, you will likely need to run the following commands to install `docker` and `docker-compose`: